BBO-repo/ros-exercise/README.md

 cd /workspace/gem_ws
 catkin_make
 ```
 To confirm that the LIO-SAM installation is successful, I've picked a ROS bag that does not require any adjustment in those provided and run the LIO-SAM launch file.
-I've used the [`walking_dataset.bag`](https://drive.google.com/drive/folders/1gJHwfdHCRdjP7vuT556pv8atqrCJPbUq) and execute the `roslaunch lio_sam run.launch`.
+I've used the [`walking_dataset.bag`](https://drive.google.com/drive/folders/1gJHwfdHCRdjP7vuT556pv8atqrCJPbUq) and execute the `roslaunch lio_sam run.launch` which worked correctly.

 ### 5. Adjust LIO-SAM computation parameter with Polaris GEM simulator